Theoretical Foundations of Conformal Prediction: Conformal prediction with randomization

 where the dependence on the random $\xi$ is implicit in the notation.
 Operationally, it is common to use a single draw of $\xi$ that is shared across all values $y\in\cY$; that is, p-values $p^y(\xi)$ and $p^{y'}(\xi)$ are computed using the same value of $\xi$.

-\begin{theorem} Suppose that $(X_1,Y_1),...,(X_{n+1},Y_{n+1})$ are exchangeable and that $s$ is a symmetric score function.
+\begin{theorem}[Exact coverage for full conformal prediction with smoothing] Suppose that $(X_1,Y_1),...,(X_{n+1},Y_{n+1})$ are exchangeable and that $s$ is a symmetric score function.
 Let $\xi\sim\textnormal{Unif}[0,1]$ be drawn independently of the data.
 Then the smoothed conformal prediction set $\cC$ defined in~\eqref{eqn:define-cp-smoothed} has marginal coverage level exactly $1-\alpha$,

-\end{theorem} We also remark that, in the streaming data setting studied in Chapter~\ref{chapter:online-conformal}, it can again be shown that the smoothed p-values at each time $t$ are independent (analogous to the result of Theorem~\ref{thm:online-indep-pvals}, but now we no longer need to assume that scores are distinct almost surely, since the randomized smoothing step removes the issue of ties).
+\end{theorem} The idea of the proof is to verify the equivalent statement that the smoothed conformal p-value is uniformly distributed, $p^{Y_{n+1}}(\xi)\sim\textnormal{Unif}[0,1]$.

 \begin{proof}[Proof of Theorem~\ref{thm:cp-smoothed}] The argument follows the same structure as the permutation-test-based proof of Theorem~\ref{thm:full-conformal}, which was given in Section~\ref{sec:conformal_as_perm}.
 We have